EmelioLeach/configure-ad/README.md

 <img src=https://i.imgur.com/H8vXv4k.png height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Now we can log back into DC-1 and install Active directory domain services and promote as a dc.
-When we setup a new forest it should mydomain.com but it can be anything you want, so that when you the sytem restarts you should be able to login to DC-1 as mydomain.com\labuser.
+When we setup a new forest it should mydomain.com but it can be anything you want, so that when you the system restarts you should be able to login to DC-1 as mydomain.com\labuser.
 </p>
 <br />